 My notes on C. S. Lewis's book Miracles

 - they add up to 16 pages and consist of summary and nice quotes.

 Lexicographic analysis of the Pauline Epistles

 A computer analysis of the word frequencies in the Greek New Testament to examine the contested authorships of various letters by Paul the Apostle.

 This sermon given by Lewis to Oxford students at the start of the Second World War seeks to answer the following question: "Why should we continue to take an interest in [scholarly pursuits] when the lives of our friends and the liberties of Europe are in the balance?
 Is it not like fiddling while Rome burns?"
 In addressing that question, Lewis takes it one step further for the academic Christian and asks: "How is it right for creatures who are every moment advancing either to Heaven or to hell to spend any fraction of the little time allowed them in this world on such comparative trivialities as literature or art, mathematics or biology?"
 This generalization keeps this essay relevant for all academic Christians, in and out of wartime.

 The transcript of a talk given by Richard Feynman, taken from here

 .
-Feynman (one of the most beloved physicists of the 20th century and an atheist) offers some interesting insights, some of which I admittedly don't quite understand.
+Feynman (one of the most beloved physicists of the 20th century and an atheist) offers some interesting insights,

 Some bird pictures?